janobourian/aws/docs/aws_compute/ec2.md

 ### EBS

+* You can increase or decrease the memory in EBS

 * Elastic Block Store Volume
     * Network drive you can attach to your instances while they run
     * Bound to a specific availability zone